hiltmon/hiltmon.github.io/content/blog/the-diminishing-relevance-of-ms-office/index.md

 In my case, for example, I write everything in [Markdown](https://hiltmon.com/blog/2012/02/20/the-markdown-mindset/) and share documents on the web or as PDF files.
 On the once annual occasion that I need to share a document for review tracking, and need MS Word format, I launch [Pages](http://www.apple.com/iwork/pages/), a cheaper alternative that is more than compatible enough.
 I do all my work estimates and calculations in [Soulver](https://itunes.apple.com/us/app/soulver/id413965349?mt=12&uo=4&at=10l894), invoices and time tracking in [Billings](https://itunes.apple.com/us/app/billings-pro/id434514810?mt=12&uo=4&at=10l894), accounting in [QuickBooks](http://quickbooks.intuit.com), and my data is in web databases; all of these things used to reside in Excel Spreadsheets.
 If I need to share data, I spit out JSON or CSV.
 I do presentations in [Keynote](http://www.apple.com/iwork/keynote/) which is a better Powerpoint and email using [Gmail](http://gmail.google.com) web or Mail.app.
 I no longer need Outlook for contacts and calendaring because that's built into my operating systems now and synced in the cloud.

 I may not be typical, but I am seeing more and more people doing the same.
 MS Office was magnificent in bringing the power of personal computing to people, but I think that we're all moving beyond it now and are needing and using other stuff more.

 It is just not as relevant as it used to be.

-*Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
-Mute `#xpost` on one.*
+Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.
+Mute